jaxsonpd/poisson-solver/doc/report/report.typ

 #pagebreak()
 = Individual Topic 2: GPU Implementation (Isaac Cone)

-Graphics Processing Units (GPUs) are specialised hardware with many processing optimised for performing repeated operations.
+Graphics Processing Units (GPUs) are specialised processors with many cores optimised for performing repeated operations.
 GPUs are significantly faster than CPUs in some applications due to massively parallel execution, a much higher memory bandwidth, and greater instruction throughput.
-This section will discuss how a GPU, specifically NVIDIA 3070 Ti laptop GPU, can be leveraged to enhance the performance of the Poisson algorithm.
-The 3070 Ti architecture shown in @fig:nvidia-gpu consists of 48 Streaming Multiprocessors (SM) each with 128 CUDA cores for a total of 6144 cores.
+This section will discuss how the NVIDIA 3070 Ti laptop GPU can be leveraged to enhance the performance of the Poisson algorithm.
+The 3070 Ti architecture shown in @fig:nvidia-gpu consists of 48 Streaming Multiprocessors (SM) each with 128 cores for a total of 6144.
 These cores run up to eight threads each.
 The hardware executes a custom kernel function using the Compute Unified Device Architecture (CUDA) API @nvidia_cuda_guide.
 The API uses variably sized blocks of threads and automatically handles the allocation of threads and blocks to the hardware.
 The poisson algorithm involves a single repeated operation, making it ideal for implementation on the GPU.
 It is expected that the 3070 Ti, which has 6144 CUDA cores will significantly outperform a CPU, particularly on larger cube sizes.

 #figure(
   image("figures/gpu_diagram.png", width: 80%),